-Must be: a) Sensitive to the nature of the work and the confidentiality of study participants. b) Flexible and comfortable working with men who have sex with men, and in a diverse office environment. c) A willing, positive worker, able to take direction.
+Must be: a) sensitive to the nature of the work and the confidentiality of study participants, b) flexible and comfortable working with men who have sex with men, and in a diverse office environment, and c) a willing, positive worker, able to take direction.

 Must maintain current licensure and certification during duration of employment.